ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why was the computer cold?
-It left its Windows open!
-2. Why did the programmer go broke?
-Because he lost his domain in a cyber attack!
-3. Why do programmers always mix up Christmas and Halloween?
+1. Why do programmers always mix up Christmas and Halloween?
 Because Oct 31 == Dec 25!

-4. Why did the scarecrow become a cyber security expert?
-Because he was outstanding in his field!
+2. Why did the programmer quit his job?
+Because he didn't get arrays!

+3. Why did the cyber security expert always bring a pencil and paper to work?
+In case they needed to draw a firewall!

+4. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

 [
-Sun Aug 13 01:07:47 UTC 2023
+Mon Aug 14 01:05:27 UTC 2023
  ]